yonch/collector/charts/collector/README.md

 # Unvariance Collector Helm Chart

-This Helm chart deploys the Unvariance Collector, an eBPF-based tool that collects memory subsystem metrics and writes them to Parquet files in object storage.
+This Helm chart deploys the Unvariance Collector, an eBPF-based tool for collecting high-resolution memory subsystem metrics in Kubernetes clusters.

 ## Installation